enov/Aurora-QA/README.md

 A database schema file exists in the /database folder.

+You might want to also update

+    date_default_timezone_set('Asia/Beirut');

+in bootstrap.php according to your timezone.

 ## Running the tests

 Please run the following command from the root folder:

     phpunit

+## Userguide

+The Kohana Userguide module is enabled, as you might want to take a look at /guide/aurora